-High School (9th-12th) students may be given exams in all core subjects.
+High School (9th-12th) students will be given exams in all core subjects.
 These exams will be comprehensive, testing/evaluating material covered during the semester.
 During semester exams, high school students will be permitted to leave school after the class of their exam has ended.
 Students who have an "A" average in a class will be exempt from taking the semester exam.
+This does not apply to AP or DE courses.
 Advanced Placement students and seniors do not take second semester exams.
 If a student accumulates six unexcused absences in a specific class during one semester, he/she will be required to take the semester exam regardless of his/her final semester average (see attendance policy sections).